ArmaanZabihi/Alpha-Stocks/README.md

 # OraleMango
-Project by Dillon, Hanah, and Juan
+Project by Dillon, Hanah, Armaan, and Juan anything